bbeeeeenn/BossModerator/README.md

 # TShockPlugin-BossModerator

-This repository contains the TShockPlugin-BossModerator, a plugin for TShock that provides moderation features for managing bosses in Terraria.
+A plugin for TShock that prevents bosses from being spawned until the specified schedule

 ## Contributing